-If any of these symptoms are present, it is wise to check with a doctor who can confirm or rule out the presence of colorectal cancer and start treatment, accordingly.
+If any of these symptoms are present, it is wise to check with a doctor who can confirm or rule out the presence of colorectal cancer and start treatment if necessary.

-Other common conditions that are known to cause stringy stool include:
+Other conditions that may cause stringy stools include:

-The doctor will recommend one or more of the following tests:
+The doctor may recommend one or more of the following tests: